 # Installation

-Polyscope is a native Mac app that lets you run multiple AI coding agents in parallel.
-Each agent works in its own isolated workspace — a copy-on-write clone of your repository — so they never interfere with each other.
+Polyscope is a desktop app for macOS and Windows that lets you run multiple AI coding agents in parallel.
+Each agent works in its own isolated workspace — a [clone](/docs/core-concepts/workflows#what-is-copy-on-write) of your repository (copy-on-write on macOS) — so they never interfere with each other.
 Instead of waiting for one agent to finish, you spin up multiple workspaces and have agents working on different features, bug fixes, or refactors at the same time.

 ## Prerequisites